mm80843/T3.5/docs/Benef/PBN__Benef_90.md

 # __Reduction in tick populations__

-## Name of the Benefit

-Predators such as fish and birds feed on mosquito larvae, reducing tick populations and the spread of tick-borne diseases

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in increasing the number of aquatic predators can reduce the risk of tick-borne diseases for residents and improve public health outcomes.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_87.md)